40uf411/Basic-Arabic-Vocal-Emotions-Dataset/README.md

 * **Data-set size:** 97.8 MB

 ## Files meta-data
-**Note:** the samples were recorded in diffrent stats, then they were normalized and formated into the following parameters:
+**Note:** the samples were recorded in different stats, then they were normalized and formated into the following characteristics:

 - **type:** audio/wav (original: video/mp4 or audio/wav)
 - **Sample rate:** 16 kHz (original: 48 kHz or higher frequencies)